opentechinstitute/commotion-docs/test.commotion/docs/cck/building-mounting/learn-rooftop-basics/index.md

 <section class="related-information" id="section-related-information">
 <h2>Related Information</h2>

-<p>This is a companion guide to the "<a class="module">Prep, Install and Finish</a>" module.
+<p>This is a companion guide to the <a href="#">Prep, Install and Finish</a> module (coming soon).
 They are both related to installing equipment on rooftops, but each has a slightly different focus.
 We recommend you read Prep, Install and Finish first, then come back to this module.</p>

-<p>Make sure to bring any other printouts you might need on the rooftop - such as the "<a class="module">Make an Ethernet Cable</a>" module, the instructions for putting together the rooftop mounts, maps of your neighborhood, or anything else you think is useful!</p>
+<p>Make sure to bring any other printouts you might need on the rooftop - such as the <a href="#">Make an Ethernet Cable</a> module (coming soon), the instructions for putting together the rooftop mounts, maps of your neighborhood, or anything else you think is useful!</p>
 </section>